Halodi/halodi-controller/README.md

 ### Installation

 To install, download the latest release for your platform [here](https://github.com/Halodi/halodi-controller/releases) and unpack to a suitable location on our hard drive.
+Run `InstallEveControllerPlugin` after unpacking.

-In the bundle you'll find a number of scripts (.bat on Windows) to start various applications:
+In the bundle you'll find a number of executables (.exe on Windows) to start various applications:

 - SCSEveSimulation: Simulation of the whole robot
 - EveVisualizer: Allows connection to the robot and inspect the controller variables online.